Interviews are your chance to show recruiters what you’ll bring to the position.

 It’s when prove you have the skill set they’re looking for and that you’ll be a good fit for the company.
 There are a variety of ways companies interview for positions, and you may actually experience a number of these for only one job.

 Not sure what to expect in an interview?
 That’s ok.
 We’re here to make it easier.
 The best way to prepare is to participate in our mock interviews.
-These are held either in-person or via I-Link and will help you get comfortable in those situations.
+These are held either in-person or via our career services management platform and will help you get comfortable in those situations.

 General Interview Preparation Tips